 Did you know 72 percent of people globally believe that connected home devices offer hackers new ways to steal data?
 The internet and technology really does make you think about things you didn’t think you needed to know!
 The world I live in is steeped in technology.
 I don’t consider myself a true early adopter, but even still, in the last few months I’ve used modern technology to diagnose an issue with my car, find a mountain biking trail, have clothing sent to my home, exchange money, navigate to new destinations and more—much of which happened on a computer the size of a wallet.
 The latest version of Apples mobile operating system comes standard with a tool to control smart homes.
 But what exactly does a smart home look like I hear you ask?
 Well, take a look at this installation in primrose hill – from a home cinema system to a front door intercom, when it comes to home automation, it seems as if the possibilities really are endless.
 Will these smart homes become the standard?
 Only time will tell.
-When it comes to embracing technology, we already have countless books and movies stored in Bulk Memory Cards to take where ever we want and watch them on whatever we want.
+When it comes to embracing technology, we already have countless books and movies stored on devices using Bulk Memory Cards so that we can enjoy them whenever we want, so who knows.

 Because these modern tools have become standard operating procedure in my life, it can be easy to fall into the mindset that technology is the ultimate problem-solver.
 If there’s friction, surely some smart software or combination of software and hardware can smooth things out, right?